Tristan and Isolde

 Semi-Pro

 I have loved Will Ferrell since he was first on SNL, so I always look forward to a new Ferrell Flick.
 Unfortunately, I am not always impressed with his films.
 Semi-Pro is a different kind of beast.
 It felt much more like a sports movie than a comedy.
 This isn't necessarily a bad thing.
-Also, I wouldn't say this isn't a comedy.
-There were a few times where I did laugh out loud.

 Lesson: Sometimes it doesn't matter how well you play the game, you still can't win.